m-sharpe/pub_machine_learning/README.md

 ## 7/20 Daily Response

 Problem Statement:
 Every day, decisions are made about a persons risk to society.
-Whether their first time in prison, or their eighth, based on a persons behavior and past, predictions can be made about a persons probability of hurting society if being let out of prison and ending up back in the prison system.
+Whether their first time in prison, or their eighth, based on a persons behavior and past, predictions can be made about a their probability of hurting society if being let out of prison, or of their reentry into the prison system.
 Environment, genetics, past crimes, crime severity, are just a few factor which could influence a persons potential risk.
-It is plausible that Machine Learning can help make decisions about how much of a risk someone is based off of their own case and past cases.
+It is plausible that Machine Learning can help make decisions about how much of a risk someone is based off of their own case details, and its similarity to past cases.
 Of course, every person and every situation is different, and computers will not always take into account or understand complex cases, however, by understanding training data, and analyzing more cases from the past than a human brain can recall, Machine Learning is a plausible tool for assessing the risk of letting a person return to society.
 By looking at recidivism rates in relation to a persons characteristics (not symply physical), computers can help humans figure out which variables are the best predictors for recidivism, helping keep society safe.